GSG-K3/code-academy-wiki/README.md

 - I want to go to the student's GitHub page so that I can visit their account.

 ## How To Use Our Website
-- Clone this repo to your local machine using:
+- Clone this repo to your local machine using terminal:
 ```shell
 $ git clone https://github.com/GSG-K3/code-academy-wiki.git
 ```